guardianproject/info/content/blog/2011-10-25-two-years-in.md

 This same analogy can be used for the state of the Guardian Project itself.
 It was two years ago, we had our first breakthrough with the port of Tor to Android:
  <http://openideals.com/2009/10/22/orbot-proxy/>

-This was about as raw as it gets &#8211; source code, a user interface made up of a few grey buttons and a console log output, and very complex set of steps to actually get proxying working.
-However, it was a start &#8211; &#8220;Day 0&#8221; if you will &#8211; and where I mark the public entry of our project into the world.
+This was about as raw as it gets – source code, a user interface made up of a few grey buttons and a console log output, and very complex set of steps to actually get proxying working.
+However, it was a start – “Day 0” if you will – and where I mark the public entry of our project into the world.

 Now, today, October 25, 2011, two years since Tor port, and one year since the LibTech event, we are quite a bit further than that.
 We have real, polished apps, and perhaps, some of the best user experience design in mobile security solutions.
 There have been over 100,000 downloads of Orbot, both from the Android Market and through direct distribution:
  <https://www.torproject.org/docs/android.html.en>

-Beyond Orbot, we have an entire suite of (literally &#8220;award-winning&#8221;) apps in the Android Market, covering the range of capabilities expected from anonymous, circumventing web browsing, encrypted chat, secure file storage, to our more original projects, such as ObscuraCam, a privacy-aware camera app.
+Beyond Orbot, we have an entire suite of (literally “award-winning”) apps in the Android Market, covering the range of capabilities expected from anonymous, circumventing web browsing, encrypted chat, secure file storage, to our more original projects, such as ObscuraCam, a privacy-aware camera app.

 View all of our apps in the Android Market:
  <https://market.android.com/search?q=guardianproject&so=1&c=apps>